Legal Advice for Visa Waiver — 18 results

 visa there may be a waiver available.
 The section of the Immigration and Nationality Act (I.N.A.)... more

-Written by attorney Christopher Ariano, almost 4 years ago.
+Written by attorney Christopher Ariano, over 4 years ago.

 If you are found inadmissible a visa waiver will be necessary in order for you to enter the United States.
 A visa applicant can be determined to be inadmissible for a number of reasons.
 The... more

-Written by attorney Thomas Esparza, about 4 years ago.
+Written by attorney Thomas Esparza, almost 5 years ago.

 Visa Waiver Program